Project

 The project is in a healthy, maintained state

-Scaled provides a read-only Ruby SDK for Tailscale API endpoints: devices, keys, and logs.
+Scaled provides a read-only Ruby SDK for Tailscale API endpoints: devices, device routes, keys, logs, and the policy file (ACL).
 Supports API token and OAuth client credentials authentication.

 2005